Skip to main content

 Programme

 Education is the most powerful tool for social transformation.
-AWSAR works to improve access to quality education for children from disadvantaged communities.
+AWSAR improves access to quality education for children from disadvantaged communities.

 🏫